Submissions

 You can further ensure anonymous peer review by anonymizing any in-text citations and corresponding reference list entries.
 For in-text citations, you can use (Author, XXXX) or Author (XXXX).
 For the reference list, please move entries to the top of the list and enter them as: Author.
 (XXXX).

 Please note: All submissions must be made through the BC TEAL online journal system (https://ojs-o.library.ubc.ca/index.php/BCTJ).
 Submissions cannot be accepted via email or the postal service.
-Finally, plagiarism will result in a rejection of any submission to the journal.

 Privacy Statement